baoblackcoal/Pavlov.js/README.md

 On the basis of the Pavlov.js added some features like below:

 * support nodejs and browser
-* learn fast through adding r parameter that
+* learn fast through adding r parameter
 * support 2D data
 * batch learn
 * learn from experience